-The bracelet isn't the first time fans wondered if Swift was using bisexual colours.
-In the "You Need To Calm Down" video, Swift wears a wig with the same colours.
+The secret sessions weekend isn't the first time fans wondered if Swift was using bisexual colors.
+In the "You Need To Calm Down" video, Swift wears a wig with the same colors.
 She's wearing it at the moment she sings, "Shade never made anybody less gay."

-The bisexual colours Swift has been using as of late could be Swift showing allyship for an often underrepresented part of the LGBTQ+ community.
+The bisexual colors Swift has been using as of late could be Swift showing allyship for an often underrepresented part of the LGBTQ+ community.